galamo/moviesApi/readme.md

 - search your movie
 - print the cards result
-- add more info button
+- add 'more info' button
-- clicking on the more info button will return additional info according the API using IMDBid http://www.omdbapi.com/?plot=full&apikey=ce8afb69&i=tt0499549
+- clicking on the 'more info' button will return additional info according the API using IMDBid http://www.omdbapi.com/?plot=full&apikey=ce8afb69&i=tt0499549